The Graduate Student Experience™

 Drew Koch, CEO, Gardner Institute

 All of us are familiar with the organizational silos found at our own institutions.
 Two of the biggest and unchallenged silos are undergraduate and graduate education, lumbering on in peaceful but separate co-existence.
-Leaders from the Gardner Institute, Drew Koch the CEO, and John N. Gardner the Co-Founder, will address two considerations:
+Leaders from the Gardner Institute, John N. Gardner the Co-Founder and Drew Koch the CEO, will address two considerations:

 The Great Unknown: Discussions on How to Gain Insight into Graduate Student Success Nationally